How Does Ageing Affect Your Eyelashes?

 Unfortunately, thinning of eyelashes is part of the ageing process.
 The good news is that there are numerous ways to help improve the appearance of eyelashes.

-Should you be concerned regarding your thinning eyelashes
+Should you be concerned about your thinning eyelashes

 Have you ever noticed how long and beautiful your eyelashes were in your 20s?
 As we age, our eyelashes begin to thin out, regardless of gender.
 Eyelashes add beauty to your eyes and act as a protective mechanism to keep the debris out.

-As we age, our tiny lash hair begins to thin.
-Like the hair on our head, our lash hair has hair follicles and undergoes stages of continued regrowth throughout our lives.
+As we age, our eyelashes begin to thin.
+Like the hair on our head, our eyelash hair has hair follicles and undergoes stages of continued regrowth throughout our lives.

 The eyelash hair follicle cycle consists of four stages: hair grows, rests, sheds, and regrows.